andredesousa/angular-ngapimock/README.md

 # Angular @ng-apimock

+You often need to provide data to support application development.
+This project uses [ng-apimock](https://ngapimock.org/) to provide mock data.
+It allows the developing and testing without the real APIs running.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13 and [Node.js](https://nodejs.org/en/about/releases) version 14.

 ## Available npm scripts